 Third wire cameras are under water cameras that allow captains to see what they’re catching real time.
 Vessels still use analog monitoring systems but the cameras are more accurate: Captains can see what and how much they’re catching and, understand the species they’re they both are and are not fishing for.

 Example: Slow the boat down to 2 or 2.5 knots and the halibut will swim in front of the net.
 After an hour the Captain can slowly lift up the net.

 Without catching the exhausted halibut the captain can then move to another fishing ground repeating the process again.
-The slower fishing is easier on fish, fish grounds and gear, paying for itself in fuel savings, data and avoiding unintended catch.
-Politically a hot topic.
+The slower fishing is easier on fish, fishing grounds and gear and paying for itself in fuel savings, data and avoiding unintended catch.

 Tables are illuminated to see through the flesh better cleaning the fish.
 My problem was that one) my knife skills are the equivalent to someone who can’t even butter toast and two) I’m a perfectionist.